mehtho/SimpleTranscriptionApp/deployment/README.md

 ```

 ## Notes on the load balancer
-Although the guidelines specify avoiding managed components, a load balancer is included.
+Although the project guidelines specify avoiding managed components, a load balancer is included.
 This is required for compatibility with HTX’s Sandpit Azure environment, which does not allow VMs to have direct public IPs.
 The load balancer functions purely as a reverse proxy to enable access and does not provide any additional functionality.